Unleashing Spatial Reasoning in Multimodal Large Language Models via Textual Representation Guided Reasoning: Experiments

 For numerical questions, we adopt the Mean Relative Accuracy (MRA) introduced by~\citet{yang2025thinking}.
 MRA quantifies the proximity of a predicted value $\hat{y}$ to the ground truth $y$ by averaging performance across a range of strictness thresholds $\mathcal{C} = \{0.5, 0.55, \dots, 0.95\}$.
 MRA is formally defined as:

 where $\mathbb{I}(\cdot)$ denotes the indicator function.
 A prediction is considered correct at threshold $\theta$ only if its relative error is less than $1 - \theta$.

 \paragraph{Model Selection} We validate the effectiveness of our approach using Gemini 3 Pro~\cite{geminiteam2025geminifamilyhighlycapable} as our primary proprietary model.
 All open-source baselines are evaluated using their default configurations and parameters.
-For VSI-Bench, we report main results using both Qwen2.5-VL-72B~\cite{Qwen2.5-VL} and MiMo-VL-7B-SFT~\cite{coreteam2025mimovltechnicalreport}.
-Additional experiments on VSI-Bench with other state-of-the-art models, including o3~\cite{openai2025o3} and GLM-4.5V~\cite{vteam2025glm45vglm41vthinkingversatilemultimodal}, are detailed in Sup.~\ref{app:evaluation}.
-For OST-Bench, we adopt MiMo-VL-7B-SFT as our open-source backbone, omitting the Qwen series due to its documented limitations in multi-turn instruction-following settings~\cite{lee2025multiverse}.
+For VSI-Bench, we report main results using both Qwen2.5-VL-72B~\cite{Qwen2.5-VL} and MiMo-VL-7B~\cite{coreteam2025mimovltechnicalreport}.
+Additional experiments on VSI-Bench with other state-of-the-art models, including o3~\cite{openai2025o3} and GLM-4.5V~\cite{vteam2025glm45vglm41vthinkingversatilemultimodal}, are detailed in Appendix~\ref{app:evaluation}.
+For OST-Bench, we adopt MiMo-VL-7B as our open-source backbone, omitting the Qwen series due to its documented limitations in multi-turn instruction-following settings~\cite{lee2025multiverse}.